 The three main highlights for this month’s Hiring Pulse are:

 - Candidates per Hire is at an all-time high for Workable’s hiring data

 - Time to Fill is stabilizing – barely

 - Job activity is dropping across the board

 1. Time to Fill

 For this report, Workable defines “Time to Fill” as the number of days from when a new job is opened to when that job opening is filled.
-It’s important to understand that definition: jobs that are still open as of the end of December are not included in this graph as they don’t yet have an “end date”.
+It’s important to understand that definition: jobs that are still open as of the end of March are not included in this graph as they don’t yet have an “end date”.
 Only the jobs that are filled are included here.